 There are few things in life that have the potential to be as relaxing as having a professional massage therapist work on your body.
 That feeling of stress, tightness and, sometimes, pain melting away as all your joints and muscles get massaged is the stuff of dreams for a lot of folks.

 But the key phrase there is “professional massage therapist”: it’s all fine and dandy to give your partner or spouse a casual back rub, but there are a lot of steps one needs to take before becoming qualified to have a career in massage therapy.

 In a separate article, we discussed ‘what you can do with a massage therapy degree’ which outlines the proper training required, job duties, similar professions, and career path options after graduation.
-Now, in this article, we will discuss the step-by-step process on how to become a massage therapist starting right from education all the way to landing a job as a massage therapist.
+Now, in this article, we will discuss how to become a massage therapist, starting right from education all the way to landing a job as a massage therapist.

 - Have a Passion and Interest for the Massage Therapist Industry

 - Research the Program That Is Right for You

 - Advance Your Training